It’s frustrating when you need to use your gas string trimmer and the head will not turn.

 Another possibility is that there is something stopping the engine from powering up enough to spin the eater head.
 This may well be due to the air filter or spark arrestor being blocked.
 Each of the parts is easily replaced.
 Your owners manual will have the exact location of these parts on your tool.
 Usually it includes directions for replacing them as well.

 The drive shaft of straight and every curved-shaft Weed Eater trimmer is a supple rod that hooks the motor up with the trimmer head.
 This is a supple rod that can break, and on this happening, the sole option is to get it replaced.
 There is a centrifugal clutch that hooks the drive shaft up with the motor.
 This clutch keeps on being retracted whenever the motor is in operative, but on the engine accelerating, centrifugal force shifts it downward the engine crankshaft till it gets engaged with drive shaft.
 The clutch is able to stick in the inoperative position, which typically is due to the buildup of dirt and wearing off of the engine housing.

-The Steps to Follow for Servicing the Drive Shaft or Clutch Are Given below
+The Steps to Follow for Servicing the Drive Shaft or Clutch Are Given Below

-Do away with the screws that hold the handle housing to drive shaft by using a screwdriver, force open the couple of parts of the handle and slot out the throttle lever from handle.
+Remove the screws that hold the handle housing to drive shaft by using a screwdriver, force open the couple of parts of the handle and slot out the throttle lever from handle.
 Try and drag the throttle cable from the lever by the use of needle-nose pliers, and follow this up by removing the handle housing.

-The thing to be done next is unscrewing the bolt that holds the clutch housing and the engine crankshaft together by the use of a socket wrench.
+Unscrew the bolt that holds the clutch housing and the engine crankshaft together by the use of a socket wrench.
 Drag this thing off for revealing the clutch plate.
 Unbolt the screws that hold the clutch plate and the flywheel together and do away with it.
 Substitute the plate as well as the housing.